-She kicks the runt’s limp, pink body out from underneath her.
+She kicks the runt’s limp pink body out from underneath her.
 He tumbles.
 He flops.
-Sigmund frets like Sigmund does over every silly thing.
-And he hobbles away from us to check on his little brother.
+Sigmund frets like Sigmund does over every silly little thing.
+Then he hobbles away from us to check on his little brother.
 Stupid Sigmund.
 Dead Gunther.
 Gertrude watching.
 Me hungry.

 I ADORE her!

 Now both my little brothers are dead.
 I can’t say this is a bad thing.
 Am I supposed to feel sad?
 I don’t.
 I’ve been trying to get rid of Sigmund since he first came out of his shell.
-I’m telling you, he smells wrong.
+I’m telling you, he smelled wrong.
 And the other one?
-He means nothing to me.
+He never meant anything to me.

 It’s such a relief—Sigmund being dead.

-I watch Momma tear her dead babies apart.
+I watch Momma tear the boys apart.
 Then she makes a soft clucking sound to let me and Gertrude know it’s time to eat.
-We gather around and Momma feeds the boys to the girls.
+We gather round, and Momma feeds the boys to the girls.
 Have you ever eaten something and only felt hungrier afterward?
 I think that’s called an appetizer.
 That’s what my baby brothers were—appetizers.

-But there will be no other food tonight.
+But there would be no other food tonight.
 And that’s when the hunger was born inside me.
 The hunger that could not be satiated.
 The hunger that would never truly be satisfied.